Privacy Virtual Cards

 Source: Rohit Tandon

 A Privacy Virtual Card is a unique, auto-generated 16-digit card number with its own expiration date and security code, and it is connected to your debit card or bank account.
-If you use a virtual card to shop, you’ll mask your real card information and add an integral layer of security to your transactions.
+If you use a virtual card to shop, you’ll hide your real card information and add an integral layer of security to your transactions.
 In case of a cyberattack on a merchant’s servers, criminals can only access your virtual card data, which means your actual card and bank data stays protected.

-Two Types of Privacy Cards
+Three Types of Privacy Cards

 1. Merchant-Locked Cards are tied to the first merchant you used them at.
 They protect you by preventing potential hackers from using the virtual card number anywhere else and are ideal for subscriptions and recurring payments.